-Category of Service Recipient: Resident One Attendance Day - Non-Face-to-Face One Visit - Non-Face-to-Face (Optional) One New Referral 30 minutes Service Recipient (Assessment) workload
+Category of Service Recipient: Resident

+One Attendance Day - Virtual - telephone

+One Visit - virtual- telephone (Optional)

+One New Referral

+30 minutes Service Recipient (Assessment) workload

-The social worker gathers information from a previous client over the telephone to determine the client's progress since treatment began, as well as the need for further intervention.
+The social worker gathers information from a previous client via video call to determine the client's progress since treatment began, as well as the need for further intervention.
 This takes 15 minutes.
 The social worker does not meet with the client.
 (Assume this occurs in the same reporting period.)

-Category of Service Recipient: Client Hospital One Attendance Day - Non-Face-to-Face One Visit - Non-Face-to-Face (Optional) 15 minutes Service Recipient (Therapeutic Intervention) workload
+Category of Service Recipient: Client Hospital One Attendance Day - Virtual - video One Visit - Virtual - video (Optional) 15 minutes Service Recipient (Therapeutic Intervention) workload